zgeaw/type-script-loader/README_EN.md

 We probably have more examples than we need.
 That said, here's a good way to get started:

 - I want the simplest setup going.
-Use "[vanilla](examples/vanilla)" type-script-loader
+Use "[vanilla](examples/vanilla)" typescript-loader-webpack

 ### Faster Builds